Seven years after we quit our jobs to travel the world, we revisit some of the riskiest things we’ve done on the road

 On our trip in Djibouti, our spotter pointed to the waters ahead and Peter and I jumped straight in.
 Alas, the whale shark headed in the opposite direction and the two boats followed, depositing passengers far closer to him.
 Peter and I locked eyes.
 We’d made the mistake of jumping too soon.

 It was then that a motion caught the corner of my eye.
 The whale shark was headed straight in our direction.
-I dipped underwater and the shark swam directly towards me as I hovered in the water as if suspended in time.
+I dipped underwater and the shark swam directly towards me as I hovered in the water.

 His skin glittered in the light and I held my breath as he swam so close I thought his tail would hit me as he turned.
 His enormous bulk slid swiftly by and I exhaled, long, soft and slow.